History & Background

 Wine making is a natural process that requires little human intervention, and therefore we are very cautious with our processes to keep it all natural (Pennautier is certified HEV 3 as High Environmental Value).

-Because the vineyards are located in-between the Pyrenees to the South and the Black Mountains to the North, it enjoys a privileged climatic position where the excesses of the Mediterranean climate are tempered by the softness of the Atlantic influences.
-This extraordinary mixture - where the days are sunny and warm, where the wind blows almost continuously and where the nights are cool, gives our wines a particular charm, and a persistent crisp with higher than usual acidity levels (vs. other Languedoc wines) that bright-up the fruit aromas and polish dry tannins.
+Because the vineyards are located in-between the Pyrenees to the South and the Black Mountains to the North, they enjoy a privileged climatic position where the excesses of the Mediterranean climate are tempered by the softness of the Atlantic influences.
+This extraordinary mixture - where the days are sunny and warm, where the wind blows almost continuously and where the nights are cool, gives our wines a particular charm, and a persistent crispness with well balanced acidity, bright fruit aromas and well integrated tannins.

 Fermentation comes into play after a couple of days of low temp maceration where musts are kept at a temperature of 2 to 5° Celsius.
-Fermentation is started when temps reach 15-16°C with selected cultured yeasts to ensure consistency and predict the end result.
+Fermentation is started when temps reach 15-16°C with selected cultured yeasts to ensure consistency.
 During this process, temps are kept below 20°C for the reds, and below 16°C for the whites and rosés.

 Once fermentation is complete, clarification begins.
 This is done by using natural clay, cold and gravity.
-We don’t use any chemicals or clarification proteins (from eggs or milk), so basically, the Bastion wines are also vegan.
+There is no use of any chemicals or clarification proteins (from eggs or milk), so basically, the Bastion wines are also vegan.